womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Recruitment is promoted via 10% earnings and every one is happy with this and so why not be happy with 20 - 25% of monthly transactions to look after those system developers.
 Without system and its technical staff the Virtual Decentralized P2P will not work.
 This therefore will transform VD P2P CF to a Transparent platform.

-J: PEER SECURITY, ANONYMITY AND INTEGRITY:
+J: PEER SECURITY, ANONYMITY AND INTEGRITY AND REFUNDS:

 The crypto world employ computer science tools to hash identities and thus achieve anonymity of members because by being public Peers can be hijacked or robbed.
 Virtual Decentralized P2P members are adviced to create different names best names that are not on social media, create different emails.